ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 </service>
 ```

-In order to return a valid response to the previous (checkout) process, an `onExceptionMessage` event listener is implemented, that reacts to the `LocalOrderRequiredException`.
+In order to return a valid response to the previous (checkout) process,
+the `onExceptionMessage` event listener reacts to the `LocalOrderRequiredException`.

-When the LocalOrderRequiredException is thrown the listener `onExceptionMessage` gets the exception and creates the valid Response Document filled with local data (orders).
+When the `LocalOrderRequiredException` is thrown, the listener `onExceptionMessage` gets the exception and creates the valid Response Document filled with local data (orders).

-In other words the shop reacts like an ERP system, confirms the order and returns an order id.
+In other words, the shop reacts like an ERP system, confirms the order and returns an order ID.

-The response has the same structure as if it was returned from ERP, so no additional changes in the template are required.
+The response has the same structure as a response returned from ERP, so no additional changes in the template are required.

-At the same time it will also generate and store the invoice data, and enerate a PDF with the invoice information.
-Then this information will be sent by mail.
+At the same time it also generates and stores invoice data, and generates a PDF with the invoice information.

-`LocalOrderManagementBundle/Resources/config/services.xml`:
+Then this information is sent by email.

 ``` xml
 <service id="siso_local_order_management.confirmation_listener" class="%siso_local_order_management.confirmation_listener.class%" lazy="true">